- Trying to be too nice when delivering feedback can confuse the receiver. A direct approach is best.

 What is constructive criticism?

-Constructive criticism means providing a critique of someone’s performance by acknowledging both the positive and negative aspects of their work, along with the appropriate steps to improve.
-Unlike regular criticism, which focuses only on what the person did wrong, this type of feedback is specific, encouraging, and actionable.
+Criticism that’s constructive offers a balanced critique of someone’s performance by acknowledging both the positive and negative aspects of their work, along with the appropriate steps to improve.
+Unlike purely negative criticism, which focuses only on what the person did wrong, a constructive feedback session is specific, encouraging, and actionable.

-Criticism: “You’ve haven’t been managing your time at work and you’re always turning in assignments late.”
+Criticism: “You haven’t been managing your time at work and you’re always turning in assignments late.”

 Constructive criticism: “I’ve noticed that while your assignments are thorough, you’ve turned in the past five after the due date.
 For the next one, I’d like you to outline a plan with incremental due dates so you can deliver the final report on time.”